 Lightweight pieces of expanded polystyrene (EPS) are a significant source of harmful litter, are often wind blown into waterways, and threaten wildlife and water quality.
 Clean up of this type of litter is time-consuming, difficult and costly.
 The ordinance will also help the City of Union City meet State Stormwater Permit requirements.

 Any Union City establishment which provides prepared food or beverages including but not limited to:

 What does the ordinance prohibit?

-A proposed foam ordinance would prohibit food vendors from distributing in Union City containers made from expanded polystyrene including but not limited to:
+The Food Ware Ordinance prohibits Union City food vendors from distributing containers made from expanded polystyrene including but not limited to:

 - Hinged containers (clamshell style)